Academic Catalog

 1

-Honors Scholars are required to complete Honors English Research Seminar in place of English Composition.
+Honors Scholars are required to complete HONR-1030 Honors English Research Seminar, in place of either of the English Composition courses.

 2